A recognition principle for iterated suspensions as coalgebras over the little cubes operad: The Approximation Theorem

 where $0\leq a_i < b_i \leq 1$ for all $i$.
 Thus, each component $c_i$ of $c$ is determined by the numbers $a_i$ and $b_i$.
 Imposing that $c(s)=t$, we get the relations

 A second constraint on each component $i$ determines the numbers $a_i,b_i$ uniquely.
-Since $c$ touches each face of $\partial I^n$, at each component $c_i$ we must have one of the following two options: \begin{enumerate} \item $c_i(0) = 0$, and then we deduce that or else \item $c_i(1) = 1$, and then we deduce that \end{enumerate} Now, there is no choice to be made here.
-Rather, the option is determined by the relationship between $s$ and $t$.
+Since $c$ touches each face of $\partial I^n$, at each component $c_i$ we must have one of the following two options: \begin{enumerate} \item $c_i(0) = 0$, and then we deduce that or else \item $c_i(1) = 1$, and then we deduce that

+\end{enumerate} Now, there is no choice to be made here.
+Rather, the case is determined by the relationship between $s$ and $t$.
 That is, we are considering the separate cases where $s_i > t_i$ or $s_i < t_i$.
 More precisely, if for a fixed $i$, we have that $0< t_i/s_i<1$, then the first formula gives a well-defined affine linear map onto the interval, but the second formula does not (because its image lands outside the unit interval).
-If, on the other hand, the inequality $0< t_i/s_i<1$ does not hold, then it follows that $0 < \frac{(1-t_i)(1-x_i)}{1-s_i} < 1$, and the second formula does define an affine linear map (while the first one does not).
+If on the contrary the inequality $0< t_i/s_i<1$ does not hold, then the first formula does not work, while the second does.
 To finish, observe that the formulae agree when $s_i=t_i$, which makes the construction of $c$ a continuous function of $s$ and $t$.
 Of course, in the case $s_i=t_i$, we are taking the identity map at the $i$-th coordinate.
-This finishes the proof of Claim 2. $\square$ \\

-Having explained in full detail what all the items defining $\Psi$ are, the map $\Psi$ is given by:
+This finishes the proof. \end{proof} Our arguments so far show that the resulting function is a pointed continuous function of $f$.